lazniak/scene_gen/README.md

 *   **`save_segments`**: Save individual raw video clips from Replicate.
 *   **`save_edl`**: Generate an Edit Decision List for external video editors.
 *   **`use_raw_references`**: If `True`, the system will NOT generate AI assets for items that match the names of your provided reference images.
 It allows you to fully control specific characters or props by uploading your own images.
+*   **`verification_iterations`**: (0-3) Number of verification passes to refine start frames against references.
+Higher values improve consistency with reference assets but increase generation time.

+### 🎬 Preview Player

+The built-in preview player appears in the live HTML report and allows you to:
+- Preview the video montage before full render
+- See synchronized slideshow of start frames
+- Scrub through the timeline
+- Plays in sync with audio based on montage timing

 ### 📂 Outputs